denten-books/plain-text/3-format.md

-platform's "features" include the ability to "download and transfer books between devices," "searching eBooks," support for multiple languages, the ability to borrow books, printing, limited support for visually impaired readers, bookmarking, highlights, notes, and file organization [@_plans_????].
+platform's "features" include the ability to "download and transfer books between devices," "searching eBooks," support for multiple languages, the ability to borrow books, printing, limited support for visually impaired readers, bookmarking, highlights, notes, and file organization [@_plans_2016].
-Its own competing Adobe Document Cloud reading platform includes the Free, Standard, and Pro versions of Acrobat Reader, "the global standard for reliably viewing, printing, and commenting on PDF documents" [@_adobe_????].
+Its own competing Adobe Document Cloud reading platform includes the Free, Standard, and Pro versions of Acrobat Reader, "the global standard for reliably viewing, printing, and commenting on PDF documents" [@_adobe_2016].
 Only the most expensive Pro version allows one to "create and validate PDFs to meet accessibility standards for people with disabilities."
 The free version does not support bookmarks or document editing.
-The Pro version allow enables readers to "redact and permanently remove sensitive information in PDFs" and to "compare two version of a document to see what's changed" [@_plans_????].
+The Pro version allow enables readers to "redact and permanently remove sensitive information in PDFs" and to "compare two version of a document to see what's changed" [@_plans_2016].
-The Amazon Kindle reader, made by the world's largest purveyor of book both print and electronic, includes a feature called "Public Notes" which allows Kindle customers to "make their highlights and notes available for anyone to see" [@_amazon_????-1].
+The Amazon Kindle reader, made by the world's largest purveyor of book both print and electronic, includes a feature called "Public Notes" which allows Kindle customers to "make their highlights and notes available for anyone to see" [@_amazon_2015].
 The frequently asked question page further explains that "if someone you follow has highlighted a passage in a book and has turned on Public Notes for the book, you'll see that passage highlighted along with the name of the person who highlighted it."
 The FAQ continues to tout the benefits of their platform:

 > Now authors, thought leaders, passionate readers, professors and all Kindle users can opt-in to share their notes with other readers, helping friends,